laurentverbruggen/concourse-pipelines-discovery-resource/README.md

   submodules are fetched.

 * `disable_git_lfs`: *Optional.* If `true`, will not fetch Git LFS files.

+* `vars`: *Optional.* Adds vars to the resulting concourse configuration file.

+* `vars_from`: *Optional.* Adds variable files to the resulting concourse configuration file and references them in the resource folder with the same relative path as passed for this config.

 Note: no depth parameter is defined (like in git resource) since it is useless here.